itzg/docker-minecraft-server/README.md

 **Field Description**:
 * Name is currently unused, but can be used to document each entry.
 * Project id is the id found on the CurseForge website for a particular mod
-* Release Type corresponds to R, B, A on each of the files.
-Default is R for Release.
+* Release Type corresponds to forge's R, B, A icon for each file.
+Default Release, options are (release|beta|alpha).
 * FileName is used for version pinning if latest file will not work for you.

 ```json